Get started with artboards in Adobe XD

 Use the preset artboard sizes or create your custom artboard.

 Use the Artboard tool to create additional artboards.
-Select and apply the artboard presets from the Property Inspector.

 Use an existing artboard from Photoshop and Illustrator